stijnsanders/jsonDoc/README.md

 # jsonDoc
 ## History
 _jsonDoc_ started out as _bsonDoc.pas_ and `IBSONDocument` in the [TMongoWire](https://github.com/stijnsanders/TMongoWire) project.
 Since it was a solid [JSON](http://json.org/) parser, based on IUnknowns (for the reference counting) and OleVariants (I really, really hate long lists of overloads for allkinds of types).
-I started to use _bsonDoc.pas_ and _bsonUtils.pas_ in several projects unrealted to [MongoDB](https://mongod.org/), so the idea surfaced to move them to a dedicated project.
+I started to use _bsonDoc.pas_ and _bsonUtils.pas_ in several projects unrealted to [MongoDB](https://mongod.org/), so the idea surfaced to have a dedicated project that focusses on `IJSONDocument`.

 ## API